STATUTES as per October 2019:

 The term of office of the Membership Officer shall be two periods, after which he/she becomes Secretary or Treasurer.

 h) The Education Officer

-- shall be responsible for the organisation and the scientific programme of the educational activities and the scientific workshops of the Society, including the teaching sessions of the Annual Scientific Meeting, in coordination with the Scientific Programme Committee,
+- shall be responsible for the organisation and the scientific programme of the educational activities and the scientific workshops of the Society, including the teaching sessions of the Annual Scientific Meeting, in coordination with the Congress Planning Committee,

 - shall be responsible for the supervision of the organisation of the educational course programmes outside the Annual Scientific Meeting,